 Why we chose it

-The best overall mountain bike is the Fluid FS-1 from Canadian brand Norco, which is within their enthusiast level product line-up.
+The best overall mountain bike is the Fluid FS-1 from Canadian brand Norco, which is part of its enthusiast-level product line-up.

 The alloy frame provides an impressive 130mm RockShox Revelation RC fork at the front and 120mm of travel at the rear controlled by a RockShox Deluxe R shock.

-SRAM, known for their high quality and innovative manufacturing, provide the NX Eagle 12-speed gear set with a large ratio 10-50 cassette which ensures smooth transitions.
-The Maxxis Forecaster 2.6" 27.5in tyres on WTB STP i29 rims with Novatec hubs (thru-axle) provides a reliable ride.
+SRAM, known for its high quality and innovative manufacturing, provides the NX Eagle 12-speed gear set with a large ratio 10-50 cassette which ensures smooth transitions.
+The Maxxis Forecaster 2.6" 27.5" tyres on WTB STP i29 rims with Novatec hubs (thru-axle) provides a reliable ride.
 To finish it off the SRAM Guide T hydraulic disc brakes really do complete the all-round excellent package.